clvrmktg/highway-code/content/extras/faq/index.md

   [[faqs.items]]
   question = "Is this the official Highway Code of The Bahamas?" answer = """
   No. **Bahamas Highway Code Online** is an **educational resource** based on the official *Highway Code*, the *Road Traffic Act*, and current amendments.
-It’s designed to make the rules easier to study and use, but it does **not** replace official government publications.
+It's designed to make the rules easier to study and use, but it does **not** replace official government publications.
   """

   [[faqs.items]]